fawda123/SWMPr/README.md

 #Overview

 SWMPr is an R package that contains functions for retrieving, organizing, and analyzing estuary monitoring data from the System Wide Monitoring Program ([SWMP](http://nerrs.noaa.gov/RCDefault.aspx?ID=18)).
 SWMP was implemented by the National Estuarine Research Reserve System ([NERRS](http://nerrs.noaa.gov/)) in 1995 to provide continuous monitoring data at over 300 stations in 28 estuaries across the United States.
 SWMP data are maintained online by the Centralized Data Management Office (CDMO).
 This R package provides several functions to retrieve, organize, and analyze SWMP data from the CDMO.
-Information on the CDMO web services are available [here](http://cdmo.baruch.sc.edu/webservices.cfm).
-Data can be downloaded directly from the CDMO using functions in this package, although it is easier to first download data outside of R and then use the `import_local` function.
-Your computer's IP address must be registered by CDMO staff for direct downloads in R.  Detailed methods for importing SWMP data in R are described below.

 All data obtained from the CDMO should be [cited](http://cdmo.baruch.sc.edu/data/citation.cfm) using the format:

 *National Estuarine Research Reserve System (NERRS).
 2012.
 System-wide Monitoring Program.
 Data accessed from the NOAA NERRS Centralized Data Management Office website: http://cdmo.baruch.sc.edu/; accessed 12 October 2012.*

 To cite this package:

 *Beck MW.
 2015.
 SWMPr: An R package for the National Estuarine Research Reserve System.
-Version 1.9.0. https://github.com/fawda123/SWMPr*
+Version 1.9.1. https://github.com/fawda123/SWMPr*

 #Installing the package

-This package is currently under development and has not been extensively tested.
-The development version can be installed from Github:
+This package is currently under development and can be installed from Github:

 ```r